F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 1. Configure the sources of log/event data.
 You can do this by either POSTing a single AS3 declaration or you can use TMSH or the GUI to configure individual modules.

-2. Post a telemetry declaration with the Telemetry_Listener class, as shown in the following minimal example of an Event Listner:
+2. Post a telemetry declaration with the Telemetry_Listener class, as shown in the following minimal example of an Event Listener:

 .. code-block:: bash